Faurby/as02-g21-lakl-osbr-sijs/README.md

 [1] Seidl, Martina, Marion Scholz, Christian Huemer, and Gerti Kappel.
 UML@ classroom: An introduction to object-oriented modeling.
 Springer, 2015.

+### Exercise 6

+Draw a class diagram that models the following specifications:

+- Each project has a name, a start date, and an end date.
+- Each project is associated to a project manager, a name, a telephone, and a team.
+- The project manager manages (by starting and terminating) a project and leads the team associated with the project.
+- The project receives as input the requirements and produces a system.
+Both requirements and the system have a completion percentage and a description.
+- Each team is composed by developers.

+### Exercise 7

+Draw a state machine diagram that models your GitHub action configuration; include all triggers that you have defined.

 ## Submitting the assignment

 To submit the assignment you need to create a .pdf document using LaTeX containing the answers to the questions and a link to a public repository containing your fork of the completed code.

-Members of the triplets should submit the same PDF file to pass the assignments (Note: This does not cover the name of the pdf, which can differ).
+Members of the triplets should submit the same PDF file to pass the assignments.
 Make sure all group names and ID are clearly marked on the front page.
+If in doubt about the name of the file, feel free to use the following standard: <Assignement#>-<Group#>-<members initials>.pdf (e.g., as01-g01-emic-pate-rnei.pdf).